 The Multiple Subject Credential program is primarily designed for students who desire to teach in self-contained classrooms typical of elementary schools and to provide effective instruction for diverse learners in grades K-8.
 The Multiple Subject Credential program includes preliminary, advanced and specialist credentials.
-There are four pathways toward earning a preliminary multiple subject credential: the Traditional Program, the Accelerated Collaborative Teacher (ACT) preparation program, the Multiple Subject Intern Program, and the Integrated Teacher Education Program (ITEP) for Freshmen or Junior students.
-The ITEP program is a joint program of the Liberal Studies Department and the Michael D. Eisner College of Education.
+There are four pathways toward earning a preliminary multiple subject credential: Traditional Program, Accelerated Collaborative Teacher (ACT) Preparation Program, Multiple Subject Intern Program, and Integrated Teacher Education Program (ITEP) for Freshmen or Junior students.
+The ITEP program is a joint program of the Liberal Studies department and the Michael D. Eisner College of Education.

 The Traditional Program is a post-baccalaureate multiple-subject credential program option for either full-time or part-time candidates.
 Full-time candidates may complete the program in a single year (two academic semesters).
 Most candidates, however, complete the program in three or more semesters.
 Application for student teaching must be submitted one semester prior to the semester in which the candidate wishes to begin student teaching.

 - General Credential Program Admission Requirements.

 - CSET LOTE: Test III for Spanish and Korean, Test II for Armenian (BCLAD candidates only).

 - Submission of student teaching application by deadline date (see Credential Section for details).

 1. Required Prior to or Concurrent with EED 560C—Student Teaching I

 EED 520 Reading Instruction for Diverse Learners (3)

 EED 577 Language Arts Instruction and English Language Development (3)

 AAS/AFRS/ARMN/CHS/ELPS 417 Equity and Diversity in Schools (3)